Knife rampage at rabbi's home was domestic terrorism, New York governor says

 The Jewish holiday of Hanukkah commemorates the 2nd century B.C. victory of Judah Maccabee and his followers in a revolt against armies of the Seleucid Empire.

+The Orthodox Jewish Public Affairs Council posted video on social media that showed the rabbi in Monsey and his followers continuing their celebrations at the synagogue next door, after the attack in his home.

+It gave a rough translation of the lyrics they sang: “The grace of God did not end and his mercy did not leave us.”

-Reporting by Maria Caspani; Additional reporting by Tom Brown; Editing by Daniel Wallis
+Reporting by Maria Caspani; Additional reporting Ari Rabinovitch in Jerusalem; Editing by Daniel Wallis